Thank you for your interest in the TIS .

-Access for this product can be controlled via the iControl Professional only.
+Access for this product can only be controlled via the iControl Professional.
 For details on how to set access for this product please see the instructions for the TIS iControl Professional.

 Current version of the is v.
 Release date of the current version is .